overthink/pbe/_posts/2014-03-27-print-and-read-in-clojure.markdown

 ---
 layout: post
 title: Print and read in Clojure
+description: Serializing forms safely with print and read in Clojure.
 ---

 I recently had a situation where I needed a very light-weight cache for some